quixio/quix-streams/docs/advanced/serialization.md

 - `avro`
 - `protobuf`

-The serialization settings are defined per-topic using these parameters of `Application.topic()` function:
+The serialization settings are defined per topic using these parameters of the `Application.topic()` function:

 - `key_serializer`
 - `value_serializer`
 - `key_deserializer`
 - `value_deserializer`

-By default, message values are serialized with `json` and message keys are serialized with `bytes` (i.e. passed as they are received from Kafka).
+By default, message values are serialized with `json`, and message keys are serialized with `bytes` (i.e., passed as they are received from Kafka).

+**Note:** JSON Schema, Avro, and Protobuf serialization formats support integration with a Schema Registry.
+See the [Schema Registry](./schema-registry.md) page to learn more.

-Note: The legacy `quix` serializer and legacy `quix_events` and `quix_timeseries` deserializers are still supported but may be deprecated in future.
-New stream processing applications should avoid using these 3 formats.
+**Note:** The legacy `quix` serializer and legacy `quix_events` and `quix_timeseries` deserializers are still supported but may be deprecated in the future.
+New stream processing applications should avoid using these three formats.

 ## Configuring Serialization

-To set a serializer, you may either pass a string shorthand for it, or an instance of `quixstreams.models.serializers.Serializer` and `quixstreams.models.serializers.Deserializer` directly to the `Application.topic()`.
+To set a serializer, you can either pass a string shorthand for it or an instance of `quixstreams.models.serializers.Serializer` and `quixstreams.models.serializers.Deserializer` directly to the `Application.topic()` function.

 **Example:**